johnalison/WorkingPhilosophy/BookNotes/LosingOurselves.md

 - The self is taken to be preexisting, primordial, unitary, and transcendent of the world of objects, independent of body, mind, and social context.
 The person is constructed; The person is dependent on the psychophysical and social network in which it is realized.
 The person is complex, embodied and embedded.
 That is the difference between the actor and the role.
 We are roles, not actors.

 - By distinguishing from the self and the person we can separate what we are from what we naively take ourselves to be; we can distinguish the reality of our existence from its appearance.
 We can come to see just how powerfully cognitive instinct can shape our sense of who and what we are.
 And this in turn can dislodge an entire set of seductive myths to  which we also unreflectively subscribe, all myths grounded in the self illusion:
-  -) That we know know ourselves immediately and infallibly as selves -) there is something irreducibly special or transcendent about our mode of existence -) that the so-called first person perspective involves a specially kind of immediate self-access To dispel these myths is philosophical progress
+  -) That we know ourselves immediately and infallibly as selves -) there is something irreducibly special or transcendent about our mode of existence -) that the so-called first person perspective involves a specially kind of immediate self-access To dispel these myths is philosophical progress